jeremysprofile/jeremysprofile.github.io/content/game.md

 Combat is just 1:1 - attacker sacrifices X units to destroy X defender units.
 Each factory expansion counts as a unit (each mech counts as one unit regardless of modifications).
-If you successfully invade a hex with a factory, place an unexpanded factory on the hex.
+If you successfully invade a hex with a factory, destroy your opponent's factory and place an unexpanded factory (white stand) on the hex.

-You can unsuccessfully attack a hex if you want to cull your opponent's forces but don't have enough to overwhelm.
+You can choose to attack with fewer units if you want to weaken your opponent's forces, though you won't gain control of the hex.
+A tie means the territory becomes unoccupied - any factories are completely destroyed.
+Remember to remove the [overheat](#overheat) token after any attack where you don't [control](#glossary) the hex.

 ## Overheat
 *Significant effort can cause mechs to overheat.
 You'll need to let them idle before they can be used.*

-Mark target hexes for your Explore and Annex actions with an overheat token.
+Mark target hexes for your [Explore](#3-explore) and [Annex](4-annex) actions with an overheat token.
 After your turn has completed, if you don't control the hex, remove the overheat token you placed.

 All mechs in a hex marked with an overheat token are overheated.